-This function allows the user to find the coocurrents of a certain form, lemma, or morphological code.
-The user can indicate the span of text considered for cooccurrence: the paragraph might be chosen for a thematic research, while the sentence might be more appropriated for a strictly linguistic analysis.
-The user can choose as well if the coocurrence shall be calculated considering the lemmata, the forms or the code of the words included in the span.
-Finally, the user can decide to filter the results, asking the program to take into account – for the calculations – only some grammatical categories (for example the verbs, or the substantives etc.).
-HyperbaseWeb shows also the coocurrents of second degree, i.e. the words which are cooccurent of the couple considered.
+This function allows the user to find the co-ocurrents of a certain form, lemma, or morphological code.
+The user can indicate the span of text considered for co-occurrence: a paragraph might be chosen for thematic research, while a sentence might be more appropriate for a strictly linguistic analysis.
+The user can choose as well if the co-ocurrence will be calculated considering the lemmata, the forms, or the code of the words included in the span.
+Finally, the user can decide to filter the results, taking into account—for the calculations—only some grammatical categories (for example the verbs, or the substantives, etc.).
+HyperbaseWeb shows also the co-ocurrents of second degree, i.e. words that are co-occurent of those being considered.

 Distribution

 The distribution tool combines different kind of functions whose aim is to show how linguistic features are distributed in a corpus formed by several texts.
-In particular through the calculation of the z-score, it is possible to show which grammatical or lexical features differentiates each part of the corpus.
-The results can be visualized as a histogram, which can display the z-score, the absolute frequency or the relative frequency of a certain form, lemma, and code.
-The program can also generate a Correspondence Analysis (CA), representing on a Cartesian graph the relative positions of text and features (or terms) in order to highlight oppositions or, on the contrary, attractions among parts of the corpus, based on the words or grammatical categories chosen by the scholar.
-Another graphical representation available is the tree-analysis, which organizes in branches either the texts of the group or the categories chosen on the basis of the proximity/distance of every element to the other.
+In particular, through the calculation of the z-score, it is possible to show which grammatical or lexical features differentiate each part of the corpus..
+The results can be visualized as a histogram, which can display the z-score, the absolute frequency or the relative frequency of a certain form, lemma, or code.
+The program can also generate a Correspondence Analysis (CA), representing on a Cartesian graph the relative positions of text and features (or terms) in order to highlight oppositions or, on the contrary, correlations among parts of the corpus, based on the words or grammatical categories chosen by the scholar.
+Another available graphical representation is the tree-analysis, which organizes in branches either the texts of the group or the categories chosen on the basis of the proximity to/distance from every other element.
 The number indicated on the node shows the priority in the grouping of elements.
-The distance dividing an element from the other (measured by following the branches) indicates the distance between the twos.
+The distance dividing one element from another (measured by following the branches) indicates the distance between the twos..

-The ‘search’ tool will be useful, as shown later, to quickly get the list of passages containing a certain linguistic feature (not only a certain form), allowing the philologist to have a deeper look at the analyzed phenomena.
-The distribution tool will help to situate Pliny among other texts, highlighting which features effectively distinguish Pliny’s prose.
-The analysis of coocurrents, finally, helps to nuance the role of a certain linguistic element in one text, providing some hints for the effective comprehension of the use of such element in a certain context.
-It can also show, when comparing the coocurrents of the same element in different texts, how different contexts influence the role of this element.
-However it will not be used in this specific article.
+The ‘search’ tool is useful, as will be shown later, for generating a list of passages containing a certain linguistic feature (not only a certain form), allowing the philologist to look more deeply at the analyzed phenomena.
+The distribution tool helps to situate Pliny among other texts, highlighting which features effectively distinguish Pliny’s prose.
+The analysis of co-ocurrents, finally, helps to nuance the role of certain linguistic elements in a text, providing some hints for the effective comprehension of the use of such elements in a certain context.
+It can also show, when comparing the co-ocurrents of the same element in different texts, how different contexts influence the role of this element.
+However, it will not be used in this specific article.

-2. Seneca’s Natural Questions and Pliny’s Natural History.
+2. Seneca’s Natural Questions and Pliny’s Natural History